MoseleyBioinformaticsLab/MESSES/_sources/tutorial.rst.txt

 Options
 -------

-**--update** - For supported formats, allows the user to specify a file of conversion directives that will be used to update the built-in directives for the format.
+--update  For supported formats, allows the user to specify a file of conversion directives that will be used to update the built-in directives for the format.
           This is intended to be used for simple changes such as updating the value of the analysis ID.
 You only have to specify what needs to change.
 Any values that are left out of the update directives won't be changed.
 If you need to remove directives, then use the override option.

-**--override** - For supported formats, allows the user to override the built-in directives for the format.
-The built-in directives will not be used and these will be used instead.
+--override  For supported formats, allows the user to override the built-in directives for the format.
+The built-in directives
+            will not be used and these will be used instead.

-**--silent** - This option will silence all warning messages.
+--silent  This option will silence all warning messages.
 Errors will still be printed.

 Examples